BayesianLogic/blog/docs/content/pages/overview.md

 Running BLOG doesnot require install.
 However, you may use the following script to install it on your system.
 It will be more convenient to run BLOG.

+Alternatively, you may directly compile from source code by.

+    make compile

 <!-- *** Placeholder for installation *** -->

 # Running BLOG